 However, you can automate your investments by taking advantage of eToro’s copy portfolios feature.
 With copy portfolios, you can set your portfolio to automatically mimic the trades of a professional investor.
 This is a more active approach to investing than what Wealthsimple offers, and it comes with potentially higher returns and higher risk.

 For the majority of UK investors, eToro offers more flexibility, potentially better performance, and lower fees compared to Wealthsimple.
-You can automate your investments if you want to take a hands-off approach to investing, buy shares and ETFs individually, or use a mix of both strategies.
-Better yet, you don’t have to worry about paying 0.9% of your account balance or more in fees each year like you do with Wealthsimple.
+You can automate your investments if you want to take a hands-off approach to invest, buy shares and ETFs individually, or use a mix of both strategies.
+Better yet, you don’t have to worry about paying 0.9% of your account balance or more in fees each year as you do with Wealthsimple.

 |Account Types||Management Fees||Minimum Deposit||Customization|

 |eToro||GIA||None||£160||Trade Shares, ETFs, and more|

 Wealthsimple Pros & Cons